budapest view over the tower

 A bright yellow building in Budapest, which stands out brightly against the gray sky and the white snowy landscape.
 This is a thermal bath house located in a park.

-In the winter, I think the outdoor area of Széchenyi is the best of the thermal baths, as it has the largest and warmest outdoor pool area.
+While Budapest’s thermal baths are lovely any time of year, they’re especially enjoyable as a respite from the biting winter weather.
+In the winter, I think the outdoor area of Szรฉchenyi Thermal Baths is the best of the bunch, as it has the largest and warmest outdoor pool area.

 I love the outdoor pools as you can really feel the contrast of cold air on your face and the warm water all around you – it’s so relaxing!

-A quick history lesson: Széchenyi was built in 1913 and was the first thermal bath in Pest, in a gorgeous yellow Neo-Baroque building that screams to be Instagrammed (seriously, the pool is like one giant photo shoot).
+A quick history lesson: Szรฉchenyi was built in 1913 and was the first thermal bath in Pest, in a gorgeous yellow Neo-Baroque building that screams to be Instagrammed (seriously, the pool is like one giant photo shoot).

+The baths are composed of 18 indoor and outdoor natural geothermically heated pools ranging from around 30ยบ C to 40ยบ C (86ยบ F to 104ยบ F).
 The saunas are especially enjoyable in the winter, but be sure to drink plenty of water and skip the beer or wine being sold on premises if you are making use of the sauna, as you can easily get quite dehydrated!

 A view of the Szechenyi baths outdoor area in the pitch black night in the middle of winter in Budapest, when the thermal baths are a great place tow arm up.
 Neoclassical architecture and large outdoor bath with steam rising.

 If you have limited time, I recommend spending an evening unwinding at the baths, and saving your daylight hours for exploring the others sights of Budapest.
+Plus, the sight of steamy water lifting into the dark night sky off the mineral baths is so relaxing and beautiful!

-A smart way to take advantage if you have limited time in Budapest is to pre-book your ticket online and skip the lines at Széchenyi, which can often be quite long, and instead get helped right away at their special Welcome Desk.
+A smart way to take advantage if you have limited time in Budapest is to pre-book your ticket online and skip the lines at Szรฉchenyi, which can often be quite long, and instead get helped right away at their special Welcome Desk.

 Money Saving Tip: If you book online, you’ll be asked if you need a cabin – I would say no, unless you have an issue with changing in front of people of the same gender.
+The ordinary lockers are secure, and the cabin is basically just a small closet that gives you privacy to change in – it’s not somewhere you can lounge or relax in.

 Allison Green, wearing a backless bathing suit in black, with her hair half-pinned-up, sitting in front of the 36 degree indoor thermal bath in Gellert Baths in Budapest, a beautiful indoor bathhouse in an Art Nouveau style, with lots of blue tile.

-Opened in 1918, the Gellért Baths on the Buda side of the river are part of Hotel Gellért, though anyone can purchase a day pass to use the baths.
+Opened in 1918, the Gellรฉrt Baths on the Buda side of the river are part of Hotel Gellรฉrt, though anyone can purchase a day pass to use the baths.
+The Gellรฉrt complex has several rooms with heated pools of different temperatures as well as saunas and massage rooms.

 Again, renting a cabin is only necessary if you don’t feel comfortable changing in front of other people of the same gender.